qiboteam/qibolab/doc/source/main-documentation/qibolab.rst

 Every :class:`qibolab.qubits.Qubit` object contains a :class:`qibolab.native.SingleQubitNatives` object which holds the parameters of its native single-qubit gates, while each :class:`qibolab.qubits.QubitPair` objects contains a :class:`qibolab.native.TwoQubitNatives` object which holds the parameters of the native two-qubit gates acting on the pair.

-Each native gate is represented by a :class:`qibolab.native.NativePulse` or :class:`qibolab.native.NativeSequence` which contain all the calibrated parameters and can be converted to an actual :class:`qibolab.pulses.PulseSequence` that is then executed in the platform.
+Each native gate is represented by a :class:`qibolab.pulses.Pulse` or :class:`qibolab.pulses.PulseSequence` which contain all the calibrated parameters.
 Typical single-qubit native gates are the Pauli-X gate, implemented via a pi-pulse which is calibrated using Rabi oscillations and the measurement gate, implemented via a pulse sent in the readout line followed by an acquisition.
 For a universal set of single-qubit gates, the RX90 (pi/2-pulse) gate is required, which is implemented by halving the amplitude of the calibrated pi-pulse.
 U3, the most general single-qubit gate can be implemented using two RX90 pi-pulses and some virtual Z-phases which are included in the phase of later pulses.